 In a typical cycle, the deficit increases alongside an increase in the unemployment rate.
-This is because U.S. fiscal spending is typically countercyclical, meaning that as the economy slows, the government spends more to support both households and businesses.
-Pandemicrelated spending widened the deficit significantly.
-It's possible the level of federal deficits will constrain Trump's policy agenda in the coming years.
+This is because U.S. fiscal spending is typically countercyclical, meaning as the economy slows and people lose their jobs, the government spends more to support both households and businesses.
+However, pandemic-related spending widened the deficit even with a strong labor market.
+It's possible the federal deficit constrains Trump's policy agenda this term.